Mickaël Lebout

-Mickaël Lebout (born August 16, 1987) is a French mixed martial artist currently competing in the Lightweight division.
-A professional since 2011, he has competed in the UFC, M-1 Global, and Cage Warriors.
+Mickaël Lebout (born August 16, 1987) is a French former mixed martial artist who competed in the Lightweight divisions of Konfrontacja Sztuk Walki, UFC, M-1 Global, and Cage Warriors.

 Mixed martial arts career

 Early career

 Lebout racked a 13–3 record in the European circuit, claiming PLMMA Welterweight Championship in the process.

 Ultimate Fighting Championship

 Lebout signed with the UFC to replace the injured Gasan Umalatov on short notice, and faced Sérgio Moraes at UFC Fight Night 64 on April 11, 2015.
 Lebout lost the bout via unanimous decision.

 He was scheduled to make his sophomore appearance against Jake Matthews at UFC Fight Night 72 on July 18, 2015.
 However, Matthews withdrew from the bout due to an injury and was replaced by Teemu Packalén.
 Lebout won the fight via unanimous decision.

 Next he faced Stevie Ray at UFC Fight Night 76 on October 24, 2015, losing the bout via unanimous decision.
 Subsequently, he was released from the promotion.